reactiflux/reactiflux.com/src/transcripts/jenny-truong.md

 [00:47:00] And so, you know, for me, at that time in my life, I was very stressed.
 I was very strained.
 And this therapist I was working with advised me to take a bath, come up with a little mantra that you repeat to yourself and then when you're feeling extremely stressed, when you're in this, you know, in that most acute point of stress, now you have a touch point.

-[00:47:21] Use that mantra to summon the feeling in that moment and just to take the edge off of that stress a little bit, and I, I, that really stuck with me as such a, it's such an easy and powerful thing to do.
+[00:47:21] Use that mantra to summon the feeling in that moment and just to take the edge off of that stress a little bit, and that really stuck with me as such a, it's such an easy and powerful thing to do.

 [00:47:32] **Jenny Truong:** But it's hard to also mentally like pause on what you're working on and like be able to relax and do that.
 Before I took baths.
 I would like not be okay.
 Like when I first started taking baths, it was really hard to like not think about all the different things in the backlog that I was supposed to complete, you know, so, It's practice.